 - 1. Pull onto the scale so that only the front axle is on the platform with the end of the scale midway between the front and rear axles and record the weight (Reading A). - 2.
 Pull forward until the full unit is on the scale and record the weight (Reading B). - 3.
 Pull forward so that only the rear axle is on the scale and record the weight (Reading C). - 4.
-To obtain the individual wheel position weights, repeat this process with only one side of the motorhome on the scale.
-To determine individual wheel position weights, it is necessary to repeat the previous three steps, but this time, use only one side of the scale.
-To calculate the opposite side of the vehicle wheel position weight, subtract this side's weights from the weights recorded in steps 1, 2, and 3.
+To determine the weight of individual wheel positions, repeat the previous three steps, but this time, use only one side of the motorhome on the scale.
+Record the weight readings.
+To calculate the wheel position weight for the opposite side of the motorhome, subtract these weight readings from weight readings A, B, and C recorded in steps 1, 2, and 3.